Coffee, the Brain, and Your Gut

 Let’s break down what the science says.

-Brain Wellness: A Boost for Cognitive Resilience
+Brain Wellness: A Boost for Cognitive Function

 Coffee’s potential benefits are thought to come from its antioxidant compounds (like chlorogenic acids) and its ability to modulate adenosine receptors, which influence alertness and memory.